agateau/yokadi/README.md

 If you want to be automatically reminded of due tasks, you can use the Yokadi daemon.

 The Yokadi daemon can be launched via desktop autostart services.
-In KDE, you must create a symlink to yokadid (or a shell script that calls it) in `$HOME/.kde/Autostart/`.
+In most desktop environments, you just need to create a symlink to yokadid (or a shell script that calls it) in `$HOME/.config/autostart/`:

-    ln -s `which yokadid` $HOME/.kde/Autostart/
+    ln -s `which yokadid` $HOME/.config/autostart/

 # Contact

-The project is hosted on http://yokadi.github.com.
+The project is hosted on <http://yokadi.github.io>.

-All discussion happens on Yokadi mailing-list, hosted by our friends from the Sequanux LUG.
+All discussions happen on Yokadi mailing-list, hosted by our friends from the Sequanux LUG.
 To join, visit
 <http://sequanux.org/cgi-bin/mailman/listinfo/ml-yokadi>.